bax399/discord-voice-transcript-nosummary/README.md

 Yoinking https://github.com/Dhravya/discord-voice-transcript-for-teams

-Removing chat summarization for now as I don't want it / need it at this stage :)
+- Removing chat summarization for now as I don't want it
+- Using self-hosted whisper model to do the transcribing, paired with stable-ts to keep timestamps somewhat diarized between speaker audio files (its not perfect)

 ## How to use